The Famous Jett Jackson: History and related series

 Show creator Fracaswell Hyman reportedly devised the character before casting Lee Thompson Young for the role.
 Like Jett, Young was raised in a single parent home in the South, and decided on an acting career at an early age.
 Young went on to write one of the episodes produced for the series.

 The series included both young guest stars such as Hayden Christensen, Rachel McAdams, Britney Spears, and Destiny's Child and veteran stars such as Eartha Kitt, the latter of whom played the new coach of Wilsted's minor league baseball team in one episode.

 The series ended on June 22, 2001, due to Disney's unstated policy of producing 65 episodes per series.

 The show's end theme, "It's Not What You Think", was performed by the band Youngstown in 1999; the full song includes lyrics from Young.
 The song was used for show credits in seasons 2 and 3.

 One of the producers, Jim Steyer of company JP Kids, would go on to found Common Sense Media in 2003.

 Film

 Jett Jackson: The Movie premiered on Disney Channel on June 8, 2001.

 Syndication

-After the series ended in 2001, it continued to air in reruns.
-The Famous Jett Jackson was removed from the Disney Channel schedule in June 2004.
+After The Famous Jett Jackson ended in 2001, Disney Channel continued to air reruns of the series, although the reruns were gradually relegated to overnight hours before the series was completely removed from the channel's schedule in June 2004.
 The show briefly aired on ABC Family from December 2003 to January 2004.
 The show was briefly seen again on Disney XD in 2009.